Battle of Jutland: Status of the survivors and wrecks

 In the years following the battle the wrecks were slowly discovered.
 Invincible was found by the Royal Navy minesweeper in 1919.
 After the Second World War some of the wrecks seem to have been commercially salvaged.
 For instance, the Hydrographic Office record for SMS Lützow (No. 32344) shows that salvage operations were taking place on the wreck in 1960.
 During 2000–2016 a series of diving and marine survey expeditions involving veteran shipwreck historian and archaeologist Innes McCartney located all of the wrecks sunk in the battle.
 It was discovered that over 60 per cent of them had suffered from metal theft.
 In 2003 McCartney led a detailed survey of the wrecks for the Channel 4 documentary "Clash of the Dreadnoughts".
 The film examined the last minutes of the lost ships and revealed for the first time how both 'P' and 'Q' turrets of Invincible had been blasted out of the ship and tossed into the sea before she broke in half.
 This was followed by the Channel 4 documentary "Jutland: WWI's Greatest Sea Battle", broadcast in May 2016, which showed how several of the major losses at Jutland had actually occurred and just how accurate the "Harper Record" actually was.

-On the 90th anniversary of the battle, in 2006, the UK Ministry of Defence belatedly announced that the 14 British vessels lost in the battle were being designated as protected places under the Protection of Military Remains Act 1986.
+On the 90th anniversary of the battle, in 2006, the UK Ministry of Defence announced that the 14 British vessels lost in the battle were being designated as "protected places" under the Protection of Military Remains Act 1986.
 This legislation only affects British ships and citizens and in practical terms offers no real protection from non-British salvors of the wreck sites.
 In May 2016 a number of British newspapers named the Dutch salvage company "Friendship Offshore" as one of the main salvors of the Jutland wrecks in recent years and depicted leaked photographs revealing the extent of their activities on the wreck of Queen Mary.